anthonyhombiat/OF4OSM/README.md

-# OF4OSM
+# of4osm-parent
-Meta-model for building an ontology from the OpenStreetMap folksonomy
+Model, Method and tools for building a knowledge base from the OpenStreetMap folksonomy: the OF4OSM ontology.